Fano 3-folds and double covers by half elephants: Background

 \section{Background}

-We work over the field of complex numbers $\C$.
 The lack of structure theorems for Fano 3-folds in codimension greater than 3 has forced the search for new approaches to produce their equations explicitly.
 Unprojections are a technique to retrieve equations for Fano 3-folds in codimension 4 from Fano 3-folds in lower codimension.
 They were firstly studied by Kustin and Miller \cite{KustinMiller}, and later on by Reid and Papadakis \cite{PapadakisReidKM,PapadakisComplexes}.
 There are different kinds of unprojections: the most widely employed are called Type I unprojections.

 Type I unprojections are initiated by the following type of data. \begin{itemize} \item A fixed projective plane $D \coloneqq \Proj^2(a,b,c) \subset \Proj^6(a,b,c, d_1, \dots, d_4)$ with coordinates $x_1, x_2, x_3,$ $y_1, \dots,y_4$ respectively, and defined by the ideal $I_D \coloneqq \langle y_1,y_2,y_3,y_4 \rangle$. \item A family $\mathcal{Z}$ of codimension 3 Fano 3-folds $Z \subset w\Proj^6$, each defined by the five maximal pfaffians of a skew-symmetric $5 \times 5$ syzygy matrix $M$ whose entries $(a_{ij})$ have weights